Top Traits of Drug Regulatory Affairs Consultants

 What they have in common is that the approach to trials, drug development, and market access process be transparent and efficient whilst ensuring the safety, efficacy, and quality of the product for their citizens.

-Regulatory and licensing pathways for drugs in Canada
+Regulatory and licensing pathways

 In Canada, Health Canada has various licensing pathways for drugs, medical devices and other health products and they continue to work towards different pathways to facilitate market access of key health products, particularly those for unmet medical needs.